How To Care For Your Pets While You’re Away This Holiday Season

 The apps are easy to use and usually insure their sitters.

 You don’t have to worry about dropping your pet off the day you’re leaving.
-You can leave your keys and any additional notes, food, etc. and go!
+You can leave your keys and any additional notes, food, etc., and go!

-Kennels are another popular option for pet care while you’re away.
+Boarding kennels are another popular option for pet care while you’re away.
 One of the best parts about using a kennel is that everything is already set up for you.
 The kennel already has staff and equipment to care for your pet.
 Other than setting up your pet’s stay, checking references, and packing a few things for your pet, you’re good to go!

 Some dogs may enjoy the chance to play with other dogs during their stay.